-- Completion of 31-34 credit hours of course work while maintaining a cumulative 3.0 GPA.
-A student's final total of credit hours may vary based on thesis requirements and transfer credits.
-(A student may graduate with 31 credits only if the student is a North Carolina state certified environmental educator or if they can show proof of completion of the University of Wisconsin Fundamentals in Environmental Education course pending faculty approval). - A grade of P on the thesis or capstone project completed during the last semester the student is enrolled in the program. - If at any time a student receives a grade below a B-, the student must meet with the program director - Completion of degree requirements within 3 years from the start of the program - Payment of all tuition and fees
+- Completion of 31-34 credit hours of course work - A cumulative grade point average of 3.0 - A student's final total of credit hours may vary based on thesis requirements and transfer credits.
+(A student may graduate with 31 credits only if the student is a North Carolina state certified environmental educator or if they can show proof of completion of the University of Wisconsin Fundamentals in Environmental Education course pending faculty approval). - A grade of P on the thesis or capstone project completed during the last semester the student is enrolled in the program - If at any time a student receives a grade below a B-, the student must retake that course.
+All graduate-level courses must be passed with a minimum grade of B-. - If at any time a student receives a grade below a B-, the student must meet with his/her program director and/or advisor. - Completion of degree requirements within 3 years from the start of the program - Payment of all tuition and fees